demidenko05/bsdict/README.txt

 To build it:
-0) of course, you should have installed GTK2, make, gcc, ld, pkg-config...: apt-get install libvorbis-dev
+0) of course, you should have installed GTK2, make, gcc, ld, pkg-config...: apt-get install libvorbis-dev or install libogg and libvorbis from source: https://xiph.org/downloads/ libogg-1.3.4.tar.xz then libvorbis-1.3.7.tar.gz
 1) unpack BsDict and make:
  make
  #as root: